anshikasaxena329-blip/secure-file-sharing-tool/README.md

 ./setup_keys.sh

 This will create:
-- a private key (age_key.txt) → keep it safe
+- a private key (age_key.txt), keep it safe
-- a public key → copy this
+- a public key, copy this

 ---